fballiano/openmage-defer-javascripts/README.md

-Magento Defer Javascripts
+Defer Javascripts module for OpenMage (and Magento 1.9)
 =============================

-Defer Javascripts module for Magento 1

 Backup!!!
 ---------